AldoSuba/docs.buf.build/docs/bsr/remote-generation/npm-registry.md

 :::note

-The alpha remote generation [JavaScript/TypeScript documentation](../../reference/deprecated/remote-generation/js.md) has moved to the Reference section.
+The alpha [JavaScript/TypeScript documentation](../../reference/deprecated/remote-generation/js.md) has moved to the Reference section.

 :::